axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/when-science-actually-becomes-fun.md

 > *“While the mechanical system which we have proposed is a rather simple one, the description of its motion, involving, in part, the solution of a nonlinear differential equation, is sufficiently complex to render visualization of the motion difficult.
 This difficulty can be overcome by drawing perspective pictures of bodies A and B for a number of instants during the motion.
 Representing A and B each as a right-circular cylinder, and indicating by means of two small crosses on each cylinder the points where one may imagine the legs of a cat to be attached to the torso, we have employed a computer-driven plotter to create such pictures.”*

 - T.R.
 Kane, M.P.
-Scher, *“A dynamical explanation of the falling cat phenomenon*”*
+Scher, “A dynamical explanation of the falling cat phenomenon*”

 There is another fascinating research I’ve found and it’s about pigeons.
 We know that pigeons are one of the most intelligent birds, just like parrots that can talk or crows that can remember the time you threw a rock on them.
 It turns out pigeons can discriminate between “good” and “bad” paintings by children.
 Yeah, you read that last sentence right and it’s true.
 Shigeru Watanabe of Keito University’s Department of Psychology tried to find out if there are significant factors like color or number of brushstrokes that affect the pigeon’s perception of a “good” and “bad” painting, especially by children.
-The only thing I took from reading this study was that birds are judgemental and biased, so be careful with them.&nbsp;
+The only thing I took from reading this study was that birds are judgemental and biased, so be careful with them.

-<span style="textAlignment:center;"></span>
 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/abd5f5_c4e030d5c5da43a5a1a07d20d14c6c4d~mv2.png) <!-- Original name: pigeon and boy.tif -->